lapeyrade/WumpusWorld/README.md

 ## Acknowledgments
 *   This project is inspired by the Wumpus World example in "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig.
-*   The Behavior Tree AI implementation uses the [Fluid Behaviour Tree](https://github.com/ashblue/fluid-behaviour-tree) library by CleverCrow.
+*   The Behavior Tree AI implementation uses the [Fluid Behavior Tree](https://github.com/ashblue/fluid-behavior-tree) library by CleverCrow.
 *   The C# implementation for interacting with SWI-Prolog was inspired by the Python `swiplserver` library, part of the [SWI-Prolog Machine Query Interface (MQI)](https://github.com/SWI-Prolog/packages-mqi).
 *   Special thanks to [Jan Wielemaker](https://github.com/JanWielemaker) for his invaluable help with Prolog-related questions and contributions to the SWI-Prolog ecosystem.
 *   Thanks to the developers of SWI-Prolog and especially [Jan Wielemaker](https://github.com/JanWielemaker) for providing a robust Prolog engine.